ezEngine/docs-src/pages/docs/graphics/lighting/directional-light-component.md

 * `MinShadowRange`: How far from the camera the light should cast shadows.
 A low value means that only objects a short distance away will cast shadows, and objects farther away won't.

+  > **Note:**
+  >
+  > The shadow cascades are distributed based on this value.
+When the camera's field of view (FOV) exceeds 45 degrees, the final cascade may extend beyond the configured distance, utilizing the available shadow map information across a wider range to optimize performance.
+This means actual shadow coverage often exceeds `MinShadowRange` at higher FOV values.
+  >
+  > When implementing zoom features that reduce the camera FOV, you may notice shadows appearing to have reduced distance at lower FOV settings.
+To address this, configure `MinShadowRange` for your lowest expected FOV.
+The shadows will then extend further at higher FOV values.
+Alternatively, you can dynamically adjust the shadow range when zooming, which is a common approach in games but requires a game-specific implementation.

 * `FadeOutStart`: At what fraction of the shadow range it should start to fade out.
 For instance, if the `MinShadowRange` is set to 10 meters, and `FadeOutStart` is set to 0.8, then the shadows will start to fade out at a distance of 8 meters.

 * `SplitModeWeight`: TODO